noynaert/csc274handouts/Unit_02_BasicCommandsAndManPages/Unit_02_020_Commands.md

 ```

 * Single Quote '
-  * an apostrophy to a normal human
+  * an apostrophe to a normal human
   * may be used around single words
-  * more efficient than double quotes
+  * stronger than double quotes
   * useful when the string includes double quotes
   * **Best practice is to get in the habit of using single quotes**